jithinmts/radio_player/README.md

 ## Usage

-To create `RadioPlayer` instance, simply call the constructor:
+To create `RadioPlayer` instance, simply call the constructor.

 ```dart
 RadioPlayer radioPlayer = RadioPlayer();
 ```

-Initialize it with your data:
+Initialize it with your data.

 ```dart
 radioPlayer.init(STREAM_TITLE, STREAM_URL);